bwedgar/bwedgar.github.io/index.md

 ### WebAudio test
 This is a way of testing if a device can use Web Audio API. [test](https://bwedgar.github.io/WebAudioTest)
 ### Synthetic Māori voice.
-I have written a mespeakmaori.js to change written maori language into spoken.
+I have written mespeakmaori.js to change written māori language into spoken māori.
 I use the formant synthesiser at [mespeak](https://www.masswerk.at/mespeak/) with code to produce the necessary phonemes and stressed syllables.
 I did not use the option of coding a voice as I could not understand how to do this.
 This is part of my korero web app and can also be accessed at [mespeakmaori](https://bwedgar.github.io/mespeakmaori)

 ## Astronomy
 ### My Telescope